Arnaaavvv/Resumizer/README.md

 - Scoring is only as good as the job description you paste in — vague or very short job descriptions give the model less to weigh the resume against.
 - Currently analyzes one resume against one job description at a time.

-## 🔐 Security notes

-- If a `.env` file with a real key ever leaves your machine, treat that key as compromised and rotate it immediately.

 ## ☁️ Deployment

 Live in production on a two-service split: